Ha Ling Peak: How to Hike This Canmore CLASSIC

 Ha Ling Peak Description

-Though now that we are passed pandemic times, this is not necessary and hikers can begin their trek directly from the Goat Creek Parking list which is across the street from the Ha Ling Trailhead.
+Though now that we are past pandemic times, this is not necessary and hikers can begin their trek directly from the Goat Creek Parking lot, across the street from the Ha Ling Trailhead.

 In 2020, we made our way up the Highline for the approach before connecting to the Riders of Rohan on our way to Smith Dorrien.
-It definitely beat the dusty long highway or the well-trodden path of Grassi Lakes.
+It definitely beat the dusty long highway or the well-trodden path of Grassi Lakes, but made for a very long day.

-As you make your way around Whiteman’s Pond, whether on foot or by car, you get a spectacular view of the profile of Ha Ling.
-A view that made the East End of Rundle hike a classic and popular on social media platforms.
+Most hikers will start right from the Goat Creek Parking Lot.
+As you make your way around Whiteman’s Pond towards the parking lot, whether on foot or by car, you get a spectacular view of the profile of Ha Ling.
+It’s a view that made the East End of Rundle hike a classic and popular on social media platforms.

 Once past Whiteman’s Pond, parking takes place at the Goat Creek day-use area, which is now a large paved parking lot to accommodate all the visitors accessing the area.